liv-luv73/GREENBRIER-WV/README.md

     <h2>Some fun places to visit if your ever in Greenbrier!</h2>
     <p>
       You could explore the Greenbrier Resort with its historic grounds, golf courses, and bunker tours, or you could watch a show at the Greenbrier Valley Theatre!
-There is so much more to do at Greenbrier WV!
+You could even visit the tourist region,New River-Greenbrier Valley,and go white water rafting or rock climbing!
+There is so many fun things to do in Greenbrier County!
     </p>

 <p> I hope you enjoyed my little extra brochure site! </p>